Yemen Travel Advisory

 Do not travel to Yemen due to terrorism, civil unrest, crime, health risks, kidnapping, armed conflict, and landmines.

-Country Summary: The U.S. Embassy in Sana’a suspended its operations in February 2015, and the U.S. government is unable to provide emergency services to U.S. citizens in Yemen.
+Country Summary: The U.S. Embassy in Sana’a suspended its operations in February 2015.
+The U.S. government is unable to provide emergency services to U.S. citizens in Yemen.

-Terrorist groups, including Al-Qaeda in the Arabian Peninsula (AQAP) and Islamic State affiliates, continue to plot and conduct attacks in Yemen – most notably in al-Bayda, Abyan, and Shabwah governorates.
+The Department of State has designated Ansarallah, commonly referred to as the Houthis, as a Specially Designated Global Terrorist group.
+Other terrorist groups, including Al-Qaeda in the Arabian Peninsula (AQAP) and Islamic State affiliates, continue to plot and conduct attacks in Yemen – most notably in al-Bayda, Abyan, and Shabwah governorates.
 Terrorists may attack with little or no warning, targeting public sites, transportation hubs, markets/shopping malls, and local government facilities.
 Additionally, there is a continuing threat of kidnapping/detention by terrorists, criminal elements, and/or non-government actors.
 Employees of foreign organizations may be targeted for attack or kidnapping.

 A civil war continues in Yemen.
-While truce agreements may reduce overall levels of violence, instability and ongoing threats of armed conflict, particularly along the frontlines in central Yemen, remain at a severe level.
+While reduced overall levels of violence continue following the April 2022 truce, instability, and ongoing threats of armed conflict, particularly along the frontlines in central Yemen, remain at a severe level.
 Due to the ongoing civil unrest and weak government institutions, travelers should not rely on significant assistance from local authorities.
 Foreign nationals are frequently the target of kidnapping and carjacking, particularly when traveling outside of urban areas.

 Military conflict has caused destruction of basic infrastructure, housing, medical facilities, schools, and power and water utilities.
 This destruction limits the availability of electricity, clean water, and medical care in affected areas.
 It also often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.
 Landmines exist throughout Yemen.